1

 Orientation tour of Skopje; traditional Macedonian dinner

 An early arrival on the overnight train will allow plenty of time to get to know the best of Skopje, the capital of Macedonia and once home of Mother Teresa.
 We start our explorations by driving up Mount Vodno to watch the sunrise over the city below.
 After this we drive to the nearby Ethno Village where we enjoy a traditional Macedonian breakfast in a local restaurant.
 We then continue to our hotel to leave our luggage before taking taxis into the city centre for an orientation tour conducted by our Explore Leader including highlights such as the fortress, 12th century Old Bazaar, which is the largest and most well preserved bazaar in south-east Europe, and the Holocaust Museum.
 In 1963 a huge earthquake rocked the city and destroyed an estimated 75% of the town, but it is still rich in historic culture and Ottoman heritage.
 Skopje has been used a pawn in many wars, including World War II and many empires have ruled over the city, all having influenced the architecture, religion and traditions.
 Despite the turbulent and sometimes violent history, Skopje is now a peaceful city where residents are free to practice all religions, the main faiths being Macedonian Orthodox and Islam.
 The city boasts many beautiful churches and mosques, although you'll notice mostly minarets on the skyline due to a historic law that was enforced by the Turks stating Christian buildings could not be taller than mosques.
-This afternoon we have free time to further enjoy the city or to relax following the overnight journey and busy morning explorations.
-We will end today with dinner in a traditional local Macedonian restaurant.

 Accommodation: OK Hotel (or similar)